Apostata/unity-2d-course/Object.GetComponent.md

 # Object.GetComponent

-This method is used to get a component of an object.
+This method is used to get a component of this GameObject.
 It returns the component of the object that matches the type passed as a parameter.\

 Here is an example of how to use the `GetComponent` method to access the `SpriteRenderer` component of an object and change its color: